 The day was a beautiful fall day in late October.
 There was a crispness in the air and a brisk wind when I went to the Sandy Hook Unit of Gateway National Recreation Area to pick up my traveling partner for the day, Kim, a friend and seasonal Park Ranger who works for the National Park Service.
 We met near the Sandy Hook Lighthouse, and Kim greeted me with her wide smile and excited demeanor.
 Kim is always such a pleasant person to hang out with, and I knew today would not prove to be an exception.

 I picked Kim up, and we headed into Atlantic Highlands, NJ.
 Our first stop was a little 'pick me up' at the local Starbucks.
-There we could plan our "Island Vibes day trip" as we has a couple hours to kill before the Seastreak Ferry departed for Manhattan Island.
+There we could plan our "Island Vibes day trip" as we had a couple hours to kill before the Seastreak Ferry departed for Manhattan Island.
 For our plan we decided to go visit a few sights, walk around town, and make sure we had some real "New York Pizza"!
 The day was going to be great!

 The first stop of the day.
 Time to get some "Go Juice!"